bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     Control-r
     ```

-    This command does a reverse search, from most recent commands to oldest,
+    This does a reverse search through history, from most recent to oldest, for
-    through history for commands that contain the chosen text.
-Hitting
+    commands that contain the chosen text.
+Hitting `Control-r` again cycles
-    `Control-r` again cycles back through the matches whilst `Control-Shift-r`
+    back through the matches whilst `Control-Shift-r` cycles forward.
-    cycles forward.

-    In my case I have mapped `Control-f` (`f` for find) in my `~/.inputrc` to
+    In my case I have also mapped `Control-f` (`f` for find) in my `~/.inputrc`
-    do this same searching:
+    to do the same searching.

     ```sh
     "\C-f": reverse-search-history